YousefBouland/SearchAlgorithms/README.md

 # SearchAlgorithms
-Simple BFS, UCS and A* Search Algorithms in Python
+BFS, UCS and A* Search Algorithms in Python